miyadaiku/miyadaiku-docs/doc/contents/en/guide/project.rst

 :files dirctory:
    Files in the directory are not converted by ``miyadaiku-build`` command, but copied to the ``outputs`` directory as is.

+:modules directory:
+   ``*.py`` files in the directory are imported as Python module.
+The module names can be refered within jinja2 script.

 :templates directory:
    Stores jinja2 template files.